ojhavk/ojhavk.github.io/research.md

 with Prof Sarah Dance of Mathematics Department), UoR, UK. (a paper and a journal)

 #### Current PhD Student Projects
-1. Chandresh Parvin (2019–2022), Signal Processing for the Robustness Analysis of Deep Neural Networks, UoR (status: a paper and a near submission journal)
+Chandresh Parvin (2019–2022), Signal Processing for the Robustness Analysis of Deep Neural Networks, UoR (status: a paper and a near submission journal)
+**Questions**: We investigate methodologies to expose the weaknesses of deep neural networks against adversarial attacks.
+Our aim is to answer questions relating to what and why adversaries target some specific features from a learned representation instead of others.
+We aim to evaluate the structural robustness of deep neural networks with respect to a clean dataset and the dataset applied to a single-step adversarial perturbation in the input space with respect to increasing generalization loss.
+We aim to apply signal processing techniques to perturb neural synapses, both globally and locally, to analyze how the network response varies for the perturbed and unperturbed inputs.

-1. Daniel Ayers (2019–2022) Using supervised learning to estimate local instabilities in chaotic systems: computation of local Lyapunov exponents, UoR (status: a poster and a near submission journal)
+Daniel Ayers (2019–2022) Using supervised learning to estimate local instabilities in chaotic systems: computation of local Lyapunov exponents, UoR (status: a poster and a near submission journal)
-1. Rhian Taylor (2020–2023) Sensitivity Analysis of Deep Neural Networks, UoR, UK.
-(1 paper)
+**Questions**: _In dynamical systems such as those to predict the weather, prediction errors grow faster in some situations than in others.
+Knowledge about the growth of prediction errors at the current time could enable strategies to quantify or mitigate error growth.
+The theory of Lyapunov exponents measures the rate at which very small prediction errors grow.
+Calculating Lyapunov exponents exactly requires the tangent linear model and orthogonalization algorithms.
+These are computationally expensive.
+We investigate whether supervised machine learning can provide a cheaper alternative.
+Specifically, we test the ability of popular supervised learning methods to predict the local Lyapunov exponents in two low-dimensional chaotic dynamical systems.
+We find that the predictions are accurate in certain cases, and we suggest how this difference in performance might be explained_.

+Rhian Taylor (2020–2023) Sensitivity Analysis of Deep Neural Networks, UoR, UK.
+(1 paper) **Questions**: _We investigate novel approaches to ranking and understanding the influence of deep learning (DL) hyper-parameters through the application of sensitivity analysis (SA).
+We investigate how shallow and deeper models are susceptible to hyper-parameters affecting their convergence profiles.
+We try to understand how the stochasticity of the learning process of deeper models showed sensitivity to hyper-parameters and how hyperparameters influence the convergence speed.
+Additionally, we try to understand how the complexity of the dataset can affect the margin of separation between the sensitivity measures of the most and the least influential parameters_.

 #### Current Master and Bachelor Student Projects